 Stands - We have treestands and ground blinds setup but you may need to place a hang-on stand in a slightly different location.
 We will help you and give you our best advice.

 Scouting - We pre-scout for you, so make sure you are ready to shoot a potential monster.

 2021 Reservations - Call us to get on the schedule for 2021 to get your dates locked in. $500 deposit to get reserved.

 2021 Kansas Archery Season - The Kansas archery deer season open up October 1st and runs through December 31, 2021.

 Application Dates/Permit Process - We will help you through the permit process through the state.
 View more info at the KDWPT website.

 Nonresident Deer Permit Draw - April 1 to April 25, 2021

 Handicapped Hunters - Rader Lodge accommodates handicapped archery hunters.
 Any questions, give us a call.

 All of our hunts include lodging, meals & field dressing of your trophy.
-Our lodge is equipped with satellite T.V. as well as wireless internet.
+We offer a number of great lodging options.

 Includes - This includes meals, lodging, and field dressing.